AzureFennec/TwinMask/README.md

 ## Usage

 Pre-built executable releases are available under the **Releases** tab on this GitHub repository.
 Download the latest release to start using the application without any setup.
+For feedback and bug reports, contact me via email(fennecazure@gmail.com) or discord(@AzureFenn).

 ## Alternative: Simple Character Planner